November 1 (Priority Deadline)

 Required Forms and Credentials

 - Application form with $50 fee.
-Complete the Common Application* and writing supplement (you'll need to create an account to get started).
-We recommend that you submit both documents at the same time; you also can mail them to us.
-If you have financial hardship, you can request your high school counselor to submit the College Board Fee Waiver (PDF) on your behalf.
+Complete the Common Application* (you'll need to create an account to get started).
+If you have financial hardship, you can request your high school counselor to submit the College Board Fee Waiver on your behalf.